On differences between even and odd anisotropic-flow harmonics in non-equilibrated systems: Results

 In summary, and in strong contrast to the findings of Sect.~\ref{ss:v2}, we find that for $v_3$ the $2\to 0$ scenario differs significantly from the $2\to 2$ model.
-In parallel, the triangular flow from the analytical approach considering only the loss term at first order in $\sigma$ is also at variance with the results of numerical simulations.
-This is a strong hint that the final state of the individual rescatterings, modeled by the gain term of the Boltzmann equation, plays a crucial role: That is, the observed $v_3$ is not carried predominantly by particles that underwent no rescattering and escaped anisotropically from the medium.
+In parallel, the triangular flow from the analytical approach considering only the loss term at first order in $\sigma$ is also at variance with the results of numerical simulations. \footnote{In Ref.~\cite{Borghini:2022qha} --- in which a slightly different setup is used, namely with initially a thermal momentum distribution with a position-dependent temperature ---, the results of analytical calculations for $v_3(t)$ at order $\sigma^2$ but restricted to early times $t\leq R$ are found to be of the same magnitude as those of numerical computations, but the shape (which is affected by numerical noise) is not reproduced.} This is a strong hint that the final state of the individual rescatterings, modeled by the gain term of the Boltzmann equation, plays a crucial role: That is, the observed $v_3$ is not carried predominantly by particles that underwent no rescattering and escaped anisotropically from the medium.